trowlinson/terrys-reviews/reviews/soundcore-space-one.md

 category: headphones
 ---

-## 🎧 Soundcore Space One
+🎧 Soundcore Space One

-Amazing noise-cancelling headphones with superb comfort and sound quality.

-I didn't think I'd like these as much as I do.
-I was going to spend a lot of money on some Bose or Sony headphones and sure they might be better but for the money these are fantastic.
-Light, comfortable, good sound - I'm not an audiophile so don't complain that it's a little light on the mid range or whatever someone who knows about these things may compain about - they sound perfectly fine to my ears.
-And they handle high volumes too.
-No rattle and hum here.
-I used them on the flight from the UK to New Zealand, with a cable and adapter not wireless, and I could wear them for a number of hours without any major discomfort.
-They can push the glasses arms on to the back of the ears so that is one thing to watch if you have to wear glasses.
+Noise-cancelling headphones that punch well above their price point.

+📝 First Impressions
+I’ll admit, I didn’t expect to enjoy these as much as I do.
+My plan was to splurge on some Bose or Sony headphones — the “big names” in the space.
+But the Soundcore Space One surprised me: for the money, they’re fantastic.
+- Lightweight and comfortable — easy to wear for hours.
+- Solid sound quality — not audiophile‑grade, but perfectly balanced for everyday listening.
+- Handles high volumes — no rattle, hum, or distortion even when cranked up.

+✈️ Real‑World Test
+I put them through their paces on a long-haul flight from the UK to New Zealand.
+Using a cable and adapter (not wireless), I wore them for several hours without major discomfort.
+👉 One caveat: if you wear glasses, the earcups can press the arms into the back of your ears after extended use.
+Something to keep in mind.

+📱 Smart Features
+The Soundcore Android App adds extra control:
+- EQ settings — tweak bass, mids, and treble to your taste.
+- Firmware updates — keep your headphones up to date.
+- Additional features — small extras that make them feel more premium.

+🎒 Accessories
-Android App gives control of EQ settings, firmware updates, and a few other bits and pieces.
-There is also a soft carry case that comes with them, but if you time it right in a sale, you can sometimes get the hardcase thrown in for free (YMMV)
+- Comes with a soft carry case by default.
+- If you time it right during a sale, you can sometimes snag the hard case for free (your mileage may vary).

+⭐ Verdict
+If you’re looking for budget-friendly noise-cancelling headphones that deliver comfort, solid sound, and useful app features, the Soundcore Space One is a brilliant choice.
+They may not dethrone Bose or Sony, but they’re proof you don’t need to spend a fortune for quality listening.

 {% include review-schema.html
     product="Soundcore Space One Wireless Headphones"
-    brand="Anka"
+    brand="Anker"
     author="Terry"
     date="2025-11-26"
     rating="5"